Compensation

 • Those who can show that the care needs were above what was set out in their core award.

 • Claimants who fit into the category called health impact groups.
-This includes people who have the Special Category Mechanism (SCM) or equivalent as recognised by the UK infected blood support schemes, as well as people with other health impacts associated with their infections or treatment.
+There is a list of health conditions associated with HIV or hepatitis C infections which qualify the applicant for an additional payment.
+We had been told this would include people who have the Special Category Mechanism (SCM) or equivalent as recognised by the UK infected blood support schemes, but this is not currently the case.

 • People with bleeding disorders who were involved in illegal or unethical trials.